The different methods that startups can use to collect online payments.

 Second-party gateways limit any form of branding or customization.
 In contrast, third-party payment gateways allow freedom when customizing and branding the checkout feature of their payments page.

 There are payment gateways that will allow you to set up custom payment links and send them to customers either via messengers, email, chatbots, or SMS.
 The payment link is customized with your customer’s amount to pay your business and takes them directly to their digital wallet.
 Well, seems like a smart way to streamline your business and accept payments.

 Custom Payment Pages

 Businesses can create custom-branded checkout pages where customers can make payments.
 Most of these pages require no technical coding experience, and a drag-&-drop page builder such as Elementor could come in handy.
-Through such pages, you can easily track down your payments in a flexible manner.
-The majority of businesses create custom-branded payment forms to collect ticket sales, fees, and donations.
+Through such pages, you can easily track down your payments flexibly.
+Most businesses create custom-branded payment forms to collect ticket sales, fees, and donations.

 Businesses can exploit the power of digital wallets to accept payments from customers.
 Digital wallets can be loaded with either fiat or crypto.
 This mode of payment provides customers with lots of flexibility.
-Furthermore, they are also secure, convenient and user friendly.
-Meanwhile, the business should ensure its average customer has access and can use a digital wallet.
+Furthermore, they are also secure, convenient, and user-friendly.
+Meanwhile, the business should ensure its average customer has access to and can use a digital wallet.

 How to build a thriving business with profitable payments?

 Be the first to know about free tips and guides here.
 We teach you everything about alternative payments and how you can make payments profitable with the right choice.